sonic-pi-net/sonic-pi/README.md

 ## Sonic Pi

 This is the source for the Sonic Pi music programming environment.
-There are currently two interfaces, firstly the QT interface, which is the officially supported interface for use with the Raspberry Pi.
+There are currently two interfaces, firstly the Qt interface, which is the officially supported interface for use with the Raspberry Pi.
 Secondly there is a HTML interface which is unsupported and currently only for development purposes (also supports OS X).

-### Official QT Interface
+### Official Qt Interface

 The dependencies for this are: